- Are you a collector of antique & vintage perfumes or want to get started?

 Caution: Please do not use newspaper instead of bubble wrap to wrap your bottles, as it is not a good cushion for the glass.
 I have received many broken/damaged bottles in the mail because the seller used flimsy newspaper.

-Always insure the package and get delivery confirmation.
+Always insure the package and get tracking.
 If the bottle is over $100 you might want to get signature confirmation.
 You never know what will happen when the box leaves your hands at the post office--because YOU are responsible for getting the item in as described condition to the buyer, not the post office--so get insurance, it's cheap enough for some piece of mind.
 I insure bottles no matter what the price.

 Packing & Shipping Mini Bottles: